alexshadley/Spruce/README.md

 ### Do you accept PRs?

 Absolutely!
-I'm a very amature Rust programmer, so I would greatly appriceate the input from others more experienced (and heck, if you're an amature too then we'll struggle together).
+I'm a very amateur Rust programmer, so I would greatly appriceate the input from others more experienced (and heck, if you're an amateur too then we'll struggle together).